 Looking Back, 2018-1916: The Cosmopolitan Idea in Randolph Bourne's "Transnational America"

 This article re-examines the classic 1916 text by Randolph Bourne, considered a forerunner of today's multiculturalism, to demonstrate how Bourne's cosmopolitanism (defined as transnationalism) related to the ideological and intellectual currents of the Progressive Era, and how it registers with today's readers' different sensibilities (vis-a-vis issues like race, ethnicity and democracy) as well as some of the new theoretical perspectives on cosmopolitanism and transnationalism.
 While the article arguesfor an unceasing relevancy of Bourne's text, it also identifies the problems today's readers may have with it, most importantly with the author's Eurocentrism as well as the exceptionalist underpinnings of his argument.

 - Polish Journal for American Studies, ISSN 1733-9154

 - Cosmopolitanism, multiculturalism, transnationalism, Progressivism, American exceptionalism, Eurocentrism

-* presented citation count is obtained through Internet information analysis and it is close to the number calculated by the Publish or Perish system.
+* presented citation count is obtained through Internet information analysis and it is close to the number calculated by the Publish or Perishopening in a new tab system.